NREL/nrelWattileExt/demo/DEMO.md

 1. To create a prediction point manually:

    1. Open the *Builder*
-   2. Find the "Headquarters" `site`, "Basment" `space`, "ElecMeter-Main" `equip`
+   2. Find the "Headquarters" `site`, "Basement" `space`, "ElecMeter-Main" `equip`
-   3. Select the meter's `kW` point and duplicate it (create a copy).
+   3. Select the meter's "kW" `point` and duplicate it.
    4. Edit the new "kW Copy" point:

       1. Remove the `sensor` and `cur` tags